jschnab/Symbiosis/README.md

 ## Presentation
-The *Symbiosis* repository contains Python and R scripts for data analysis of mycorrhizal symbiosis colonization quantification.
+The *symbiosis* repository contains Python and R scripts for data analysis of mycorrhizal symbiosis colonization quantification.
 The scripts provide tools for data visualization and statistical analysis.
 Please read individual *readme* markdown files for details about the scripts.

 ## About the scripts